MDMinhazulIslamKhan/e-com-admin-task/README.md

 ## FUNCTIONALITY

-- All tutor with pagination and searching
-- Tutor booking
-  - Cancel booking
-- See details of tutor
+- See all products
 - Add to cart
+- Place order
-- User and Tutor different login and registration
+- Admin and user dashboard
+- See all own order
+- See all own pending order
+- Admin can see all user
-- Tutor can cancel and accept order
+- Admin can see all pending order
-- Admin different dashboard
+- Admin can accept pending order
-- Admin can update all tutor and user profile
+- Admin can see all delivered order
-- Everyone can update his profile and change his password
-- Role base activity

 ## ROLES